tonethar/IGME-330-Spring-2023/notes/js-functions.md

 }

 console.log(doubleIt()); // returns 0 * 2, which is 0
+console.log(num); // ERROR - num is not in scope outside of function
 ```

 - Because the above function does NOT have any *side effects*, it can be called a *pure function*